Due to the lengthening nature of retirement I think more people should consider incorporating blogging as a daily habit.

 15 years is the average length of retirement in the U.S.

-According to the U.S. Census Bureau, the average length of retirement is about 18 years when you consider everyone on planet Earth.
+According to the U.S. Census Bureau, the average length of retirement globally is about 18 years when you consider everyone on planet Earth.

 However, in the United States, the average length of retirement is around 15 years.